aimxhaisse/geo-backtracer/doc/perf.md

 #### Results

-After a simulation of 2 hours, we get an average QPS of **240 000 QPS**, which aligns with expectations.
+After a simulation of 3 hours, we get an average QPS of **240 000 QPS** in the last hour, which aligns with expectations.
 This confirms that we linearly scale with a cluster of 10 machines.

-Size: on average, 90 bytes per query (21MB/second for 240 000 QPS).
+Size: on average, 90 bytes per query (21MB/second per machine for 240 000 QPS).